Non-Locality in Interactive Proofs

 \subsection{The Protocols}

-The following is a PR-type commitment that is perfectly concealing and statistically binding.
+The following is a $\mathbf{PR}$-type commitment that is perfectly concealing and statistically binding.
 In general, we use the commitment-box notation ``\fbox{$b$}'' as the name of a commitment to bit $b$ in the next two protocols.

 \begin{quote} \rule{\linewidth}{1pt} \begin{protocol} A statistically binding, perfectly concealing commitment protocol to bit $b$.\end{protocol}

 All parties agree on a security parameter $1^{k}$.\\ $P_1$ and $P_2$ partition their private random tape into two $k$-bit strings $w_{1},w_{2}$.\\